'Relief rally' pushes equity markets higher; bonds flat

 “We saw quite a lot of exuberance in July and August, with prices particularly of tech stocks rising and that then has come off a little bit recently,” he said.

-MSCI's gauge of stocks across the globe .MIWD00000PUS gained 1.79% following broad gains in Asia and Europe.
+MSCI’s gauge of stocks across the globe gained 1.59% following broad gains in Asia and Europe.

-The STOXX 600's banking stock index was up 4.4%, after hitting a fresh all-time low on Friday .SX7P.
+The STOXX 600’s banking stock index was up 5.6%, after hitting a fresh all-time low on Friday.

-Hotels, banks, and airline stocks all gained more than the broad market, with shares of Delta Air Lines Inc DAL.N up nearly 4% and Bank of America Corp BAC.N up nearly 2.5%.
+Hotels, banks and airline stocks all gained more than the broad market, with Delta Air Lines Inc up nearly 6% and Bank of America Corp up nearly 3.5%.

-“You’re seeing a nice bounce for stocks, but it’s more of an oversold bounce, and the bond market is still apprehensive about totally buying in on this equity move,” given the uncertainty over additional fiscal stimulus in the United States and the Nov.
+“You’re seeing a nice bounce for stocks, but it’s more of an oversold bounce, and the bond market is still apprehensive about totally buying in on this equity move,” given the uncertainty over additional U.S. fiscal stimulus and the Nov.
 3 presidential election, said Ryan Detrick, chief market strategist at LPL Financial.

 Our Standards: The Thomson Reuters Trust Principles.